srctaha/client-said-yes/content/posts/rethinking-card-and-krueger.md

 ## Modern Tools for a Classic Case

-Today, using [Synth](https://cran.r-project.org/web/packages/Synth/index.html) in R or [cvxpy](https://github.com/cvxpy/cvxpy) in Python, we can:
+Today, using [Synth](https://cran.r-project.org/web/packages/Synth/index.html) in R or [cvxpy](https://github.com/cvxpy/cvxpy) in Python, we can do the following.

-- **Construct synthetic New Jersey**: combining donors like NY, CT, MA, and DE with weights chosen by optimization.
+- **Construct a synthetic New Jersey**: Build a **weighted combination** of donor states such as NY, CT, MA, and DE.
+The weights are chosen by an optimizer so that the synthetic version closely mirrors NJ before the policy change.
-- **Match richer predictors**: not just pre-period employment, but industry composition, wage levels, demographic traits.
+- **Match a richer set of predictors**: Go beyond pre-treatment employment levels by also **considering other factors** such as industry composition, wage levels, and demographic traits.
-- **Test robustness**: by running placebo SCMs (pretend each donor was treated) and comparing effect sizes.
+- **Check robustness**: Run **placebo SCMs** by pretending each donor state was treated, and compare their estimated effects to NJ's (truly treated state).
+This shows whether NJ's result looks unique or just typical noise.
-- **Improve inference**: using bootstrap or wild-cluster standard errors rather than simple OLS SEs.
+- **Strengthen inference**: Replace simple Ordinary Least Square standard errors with more reliable methods, such as **bootstrap resampling** or **wild-cluster standard errors**, which can better capture uncertainty.

 In other words, SCM does not just re-estimate Card & Krueger, it can even reframe the entire exercise with a different lens on counterfactual construction.